MickhailP/MickhailP/README.md

 - 💼 I'm looking forward to find a job as a Junior iOS Developer.
 - 📫 You can reach me in Twitter.
 - 🙋🏼‍♂️ Always good to meet new friends .
-- 🍕 ☕️ Pizza and coffe lover
+- 🍕 ☕️ Pizza and coffe are my weakness.
 <p> </p>